buttplugio/buttplug/spec/protocol-spec/identification.md

 * _MinorVersion_ \(uint\): Minor version of the server software.
 * _BuildVersion_ \(uint\): Build version of the server software.
 * _MessageVersion_ \(uint\): Message template version of the server software.
-* _MaxPingTime_ \(unsigned int\): Maximum internal for pings from the client, in milliseconds.
+* _MaxPingTime_ \(uint\): Maximum internal for pings from the client, in milliseconds.
 If a client takes to longer than this time between sending Ping messages, the server is expected to disconnect.

 **Expected Response:**